 The X5 Pro is primarily a rebadged Redmi Note 12 Pro Speed Edition.
 It has a 120Hz AMOLED screen and carries the 778G+ chipset.
 It has a triple 108MP+8MP+2MP classic setup.
 The standard X5 looks like a slightly worse Redmi Note 12.

 It uses the Snapdragon 695 SOC instead of the 4 Gen 1 and a 120Hz AMOLED screen with a 48MP+8MP+2MP setup.

 Realme GT Neo 5

-The Realme GT Neo 5 is a gaming and performance-centric smartphone which shares the exact same specs as the OnePlus 11R.
+The Realme GT Neo 5 is a gaming and performance-centric smartphone that shares the exact same specs as the OnePlus 11R.
 However, it drops the alert slider and could carry a slightly cheaper price tag.
 We already saw this happen with OnePlus 10R and the Realme GT Neo 3.
-The phones were the exact same, but the OnePlus was priced slightly higher; since their software has no bloatware or advertisements in the UI.
+The phones were the exact same, but the OnePlus was priced slightly higher since their software has no bloatware or advertisements in the UI.